SerialCore/Research-Flow/Research Flow/Resources/readme.txt

 List process:
-list of rsssources stored as one file list of feeds stored as one file which cannot be modified list of notes stored as files, reorderd by name
+list of rsssources stored as one file list of feeds stored as one file which cannot be modified list of notes stored as files

 File does not need to sync:
 GeneralLog(user)